HRV - CV and Autonomic nervous systemCARDIOCLOUD – HEART RATE VARIABILITY (HRV) – Optimizing Clinical Performance

 The effect of chronic stress on our ANS is profound.
 When we remain under constant stress (e.g., an almost impossible daily pressure to juggle childcare, sleep deprivation & work when children are very young, or having to deal with bullying at work), the SNS keep pumping out stress hormones without a break, causing the PNS to remain immobilized.
 This can lead to a constantly elevated HR, high blood pressure (a risk factor for heart attacks), muscle loss (catabolism), increased fat storage, anxiety, stress, depression, burnout & adrenal fatigue, amongst other major issues.

 An HRV test can alert us to these effects straight away, as stress (& inhibition of the PNS) majorly influences your HRV.

-Healthy PNS engagement is critical because it governs the endocrinological activity that enables your body to power through some really healthy, constructive physiological activity, such as restorative cellular repair, rest & rejuvenation, muscle building (anabolism), release of muscle-building hormones, great sleep, release of hugely powerful restorative hormones such as GH (growth hormone), DHEA, melatonin, testosterone, & estrogen, & healthy digestion that the PNS facilitates.
+Healthy PNS engagement is critical because it governs the endocrinological activity that enables your body to power through some really healthy, constructive physiological activity, such as restorative cellular repair, rest & rejuvenation, muscle building (anabolism), the release of muscle-building hormones, great sleep, the release of hugely powerful restorative hormones such as GH (growth hormone), DHEA, melatonin, testosterone, & estrogen, & healthy digestion that the PNS facilitates.
 In short, if your ANS is functioning sub-optimally, you need to know about it.

 You might already have tried relaxation techniques in the past when you were feeling stressed – such as meditation, deep breathing, diaphragmatic breathing, or progressive muscular relaxation.
 In reality, what you were doing was trying to mobilize your PNS.
 When we are chronically stressed, that mobilization becomes harder & harder.